weejayuk/jump.ios/Samples/SimpleCaptureDemo/Engage Custom Provider Guide.md

 For each custom provider you wish to configure gather the following configuration details:

 * Provider ID -- a short string which will be used to refer to the custom provider.
-E.g. the provider ID for Facebook is "facebook".
+E.g. the provider ID for Yahoo! is "yoo".
+This is used only in the context of the iOS app, and can be any arbitrary value you choose.
-* Friendly name -- you will need a string representing the user-facing name of the provider.
+* Friendly name -- a string representing the user-facing name of the provider.
+E.g. the friendly name for Yahoo! is "Yahoo!".

 ### Custom Open ID

 In addition to the configuration details above you will need:

 * The OpenID identifier of your custom OpenID provider.
-* You may optionally specify a custom "opx_blob" parameter for use with Janrain Identity Services' OpenID providers.
+* Optionally, a custom "opx_blob" parameter for use with Janrain Identity Services' OpenID providers.

 ### Custom SAML

-In addition to the configuration details aboce you will need:
+In addition to the configuration details above you will need:

 * The name of the SAML implementation in Engage for your custom SAML provider.

 ## Build the Custom-Providers Configuration Dictionary

-Construct an NSDictionary similar to this example NSDictionary literal:
+Construct an NSDictionary similar to this example.
+The field names in the inner dictionaries are important.
+(I.e. the field for friendly name must be "friendly_name".):

     NSDictionary *customProviders =
         @{
-            @"my_custom_saml_provider":
+            @"my_custom_saml_provider": // this is the "provider ID".
                 @{
                     @"friendly_name": @"Example Custom SAML Provider",
                     @"saml_provider": @"the_name_of_the_engage_implementation_of_the_saml_provider"
-                @},
+                },

             @"my_custom_openid_provider":
                 @{
                     @"friendly_name": @"Example Custom OpenID Provider",
                     @"openid_identifier": @"https://my-custom-openid-provider.com/example-openid-identifier",
                     @"opx_blob": @"some_blob_for_opx" // This is an optional field
-                @},
+                },

             // You can define more custom SAML or custom OpenID providers below.
 They just need to have different
             // "provider IDs"
-        @};
+        };

 ## Icons